 We sponsor the Commercial Space Studies program, hosted by the International Space University-Center for Space Entrepreneurship (ISU-CSE) at Florida Tech.
 The only graduate-level certificate of its kind in the U.S., this space-focused program provides rigorous training in the fields of space finance, policy, management, technology, and entrepreneurship.

 Space comes alive for children through our Giant Mars & Moon Map programs, one-of-a-kind educational tools that spark creativity in students while teaching STEAM concepts and exposing them to the amazing opportunities that lie ahead in this new world of space exploration.

 We support the Aldrin Space Institute, which hosts workshops, performs technical analyses, publishes research, and more toward advancing space exploration and development that will one day result in humans on Mars.

 President & CEO

-Dr. Andrew Aldrin is President of the Aldrin Family Foundation, director of the ISU Center for Space Entrepreneurship at Florida Tech and associate professor of Engineering Management at Florida Tech, overseeing the extension of educational programs to over 300 elementary schools and universities.
+Dr. Andrew Aldrin is President of the Aldrin Family Foundation, as well as the Program Coordinator of the Masters of Space Operations at Embry Riddle, During Dr. Aldrin’s tenure with the Foundation he has overseen the extension of educational programs to over 300 elementary schools and universities.
 FULL BIO

 Jan Aldrin is an Account Executive at Bruce Hanifan Productions (BHP) in Ventura, California.
 Jan brings her passion for the arts and technology to the Aldrin Family Foundation, promoting STEAM to young people so that they are inspired to reach their full potential in these fields.
 FULL BIO